HonkaDonka/HonkaDonka/README.md

 # What's Up!

-I'm known as HighKid or HonkaDonka online (or variations of them)
+I'm known as HighKid or HonkaDonka (or variations of them)

 Perhaps I'll have a website coming soon???